C H U R C H R E F O R M S E R I E S

 “Sin when it is fully grown brings forth death.”
 James 1:15

 7) Blowback.
-Countries that participate in wars or send their soldiers to kill in foreign wars are at the receiving end of wars’ repercussions.
-Destructive heresies and habits quickly materialize and drastically alter their societies for the worst: atheism, feminism, mammonism, drug use, suicide (especially by veterans whose consciences are disturbed because of the murders they committed), societal violence, destruction of the family unit, perversion, etc. In other words, the souls of those who participate in and/or agree to these wars are plunged into darkness or spiritual death, which then engenders ruins in the natural world.
+Countries that participate in aggressive wars or send their soldiers to kill in foreign wars are at the receiving end of wars’ repercussions.
+Destructive heresies and habits quickly materialize and drastically alter their societies for the worst: atheism, feminism, mammonism, drug use, suicide (especially by veterans whose consciences are disturbed because of the murders they committed), societal violence, destruction of the family unit, perversion, etc. In other words, the souls of those who participate in and/or agree to these aggressive wars are plunged into darkness or spiritual death, which then engenders ruins in the natural world.

 “For the wages of sin is death.”
 Romans 6:23